Leopold-007/Moving_motion-detector/README.md

 f:3\n  --> activate anaglon-in ports (b0011: P2 and P1)
 ```

-I use this ADC with very cheap thermistor and CdS.
+I use this ADC with very cheap thermistor, CdS and Force Sensing Registor(FSR).

 ## Thermistor